Alberta Wilderness Association

-Alberta Wilderness Association (AWA) is a Calgary, Alberta-based province-wide organization established in the 1968 in Lundbreck, Alberta, devoted to protecting the province's wilderness.
-By 2020, AWA had over 7,000 members and supporters.
+Alberta Wilderness Association (AWA) is a Calgary, Alberta-based province-wide non-profit, charitable organization established in 1965 in Lundbreck, Alberta, devoted to protecting the province's wilderness.
+By 2025, AWA had over 10,000 members and supporters.

 Background

-When the Alberta Wilderness Association, was formed in 1968 in southwestern rural Alberta, it was the first wilderness conservation group in the province that was dedicated to conserving and protecting Alberta's wilderness.
+When the Alberta Wilderness Association, was formed in 1965 in southwestern rural Alberta, it was the first wilderness conservation group in the province that was dedicated to conserving and protecting Alberta's wilderness.
 By 1965, a small group of back-country enthusiasts—including Floyd and Karen Stromstedt, Marian and Bill Michalsky, and Steve and Helen Dixon—raised concerns in meetings with "local farmers, teachers and community leaders", that Alberta's official "multiple-use" land policy, was "destroying, not preserving" Alberta's "public land wild spaces".
-In Lundbreck, Alberta in 1968, thirty-four people officially formed the Alberta Wilderness Association with.
-William (Willie) Michalsky, a "local outfitter and rancher" was elected as the Association's first president.
+In Lundbreck, Alberta in 1965, thirty-four people officially formed the Alberta Wilderness Association when William (Willie) Michalsky, a "local outfitter and rancher" was elected as the Association's first president.

 In the 1960s, Stromstedt would hunt sheep hunter in the Foothills.
 He had become concerned by the "growing encroachment of industrialization" in the wilderness.
 Bill Michalsky and Steve Dixon shared his concerns.
 In an April 1971 letter, Stromstedt described how the AWA had attracted 900 members—"some who love horses, some who hate horses; some who hunt, some who hate hunters; some who fish, some who do not fish; some who backpack, some who prefer day hikes; some who paint pictures, some who take photographs; some lone wolves, some with five children; some church leaders, some Girl Guides; some ranchers, some urbanites; and on and on, ad infinitum."

-The AWA publishes the Wild Lands Advocate and Ian Urquhart is the current editor.
+The AWA publishes the quarterly journal, Wild Lands Advocate.

 Supporters

 By 2020, AWA had over 7,000 supporters including Calgary Hitmen Hockey Club, Heritage Park Historical Village, Royal Tyrrell Museum, Telus Spark, the Calgary Flames, Calgary Zoo, and Government of Alberta Culture and Tourism.
+By 2025, the number of supporters had increased to over 10,000.